Meet Alex Caspero

-This salad lovingly combines two of my favorite things: grains & greens.
+This ancient grain salad lovingly combines two of my favorite things: grains & greens.
 As a mostly plant-based eater, these two items are always front and center of my plate.
 A nourishing balance of fiber, energy, vitamins/minerals and antioxidants.

 Have you tried ancient grains before?
 While all grains are essentially ‘ancient’, these grains are ones that are largely unchanged over the last several hundred years.
 Modern wheat, which has been constantly bred and changed wouldn’t be considered one, but sorghum, teff, millet, quinoa, amaranth, buckwheat and wild rice are.
 Whole grains are specifically produced to retain all parts of the grain.
 Often grains are refined to remove the nutritious bran and germ, which are packed with fiber, vitamins and minerals.